GodotMisogi/AeroFuse.jl/docs/src/howto.md

 # Import Setfield
 using Setfield

-# Set only chords with other properties identical.
+# Set only chords with other properties remaining identical.
 wing_left = @set wing_right.chords = [0.4, 0.1, 0.05]
 ````